 I went to Thailand with a big heart and bigger eyes ready to see the world.
 I did whatever it would take to get to there and ‘save the world’, starting by teaching children.
-It was the obvious thing for me to do at the time.
-Those that I know we’re doing it seemed to be having a good life and I wanted in.
+Naively, it was the obvious thing for me to do at the time.
+Those that I know who had moved to Thailand seemed to be having a good life and I wanted in.
 I bought ‘the dream’.
 It didn’t take me very long to see the other side of Thailand.
 6 months to be exact.
 And the things that people don’t usually mention, for whatever reason.

 Call me a baby, sensitive or whatever but each to their own and I didn’t see the point in staying there if I wasn’t happy and healthy.
 As much as I love the place, I personally think it’s for holiday and not to emigrate to.
 But each to their own.

 - The first you have to know is the amount of money that is made from the tourism industry in Thailand.
 32-35 million tourists are expected to visit Thailand in 2016 and on average tourists spend 4000 baht per day!
 You do the math.
-4000 baht is not a lot to anyone earning dollars, yen, euros or pounds, but half of rent money for a local living in a condo.
+4000 baht is not a lot to anyone earning Dollars, Yen, Euros or Pounds, but it is approximately half of rent for a local living in a condo.
 My point is, the tourism industry has boosted so much, especially over the past 5 years, that the Thai quote you based on your ethnicity.
-If it costs 50 baht for a local to take a tuk-tuk, they’ll charge 500 baht for a tourist.
-Tourist knows non the less unless he’s done the homework.
-They have foreigner prices at the zoo for example.
+For example, if it costs 50 baht for a local to take a tuk-tuk, they’ll charge 200 baht for a tourist.
+Tourist knows nonetheless unless he/she has done the homework.
+Another example is that they have foreigner prices at the zoo.
 You’ll pay 40 baht more because you’re not Thai.

 - Be prepared to do visa-runs every 60 days to a surrounding border if you’re on a tourist visa, mainly Laos and Cambodia, and the costs involved.
-You can keep costs lower by going by train or finding cheap flights but sometimes time is limited as you have a weekend.
+You can keep costs lower by going via train or finding cheap flights but sometimes time is limited as you only have a weekend.
 A visa costs 1900 baht to renew each time, or you can pay to extend your visa.
 You can go onto an Educational Visa for roughly 18 000 baht for the year but a requirement is that you have to learn Thai.
 If you have a degree, you can go onto a Non-B Immigrant Visa.
-Either way, be prepared to bare the costs.
+Either way, be prepared to bear the costs.

 - Teaching is not all that its meant out to be.
 I was told if you have a degree, you earn more.
-Lies.
-If you have experience, you earn more.
+Not necessarily.
+If you have a degree AND experience, you earn more.
 Teaching is not for the faint hearted here.

 - Teaching in Thailand is more about playing games, having fun and clowning around but not too much.
 You’re basically a glorified babysitter.
 No wait, you are one.
 I say this but it’s not always this case in all schools.
 It is supposed to be learning with fun but isn’t always like that.
 It does depend on what age group you teach.
-I taught 3 and 4 year olds at a prestigious private school and wiped bums, cleaned up spilt milk, change their clothes and all while you write exams for them.
-They can’t write and read for heaven’s sake.
-They’re 3 turning 4.
+I taught 3 and 4 year olds at a prestigious private school and wiped bums, cleaned up spilt milk, changed their clothes and all while I wrote exams for them.
+They couldn’t read and write, for heaven’s sake.
 At times it felt like I was teaching a brick wall because their attention span is 30 min max and that’s in-between physical activities, lunch, music and whatever social events.

 - You have to consider their religion and culture in public otherwise you are deemed highly disrespectful.
 I fully understood and respected this but it was a bit challenging in the beginning as my school didn’t stop to think that maybe I also had my own culture and beliefs.
 I guess that’s why a lot of the older generation don’t like foreigners in the country.
 I can fully understand and respect that to a degree, but don’t force me to do something that I don’t want to do or that I don’t believe in.

-- Corruption is everywhere in the world and if you think their government isn’t, you’re so wrong.
-Money.
-That’s all it’s about.
+- Corruption is everywhere in the world and if you think their government isn’t corrupt, you’re so wrong.
+At the end of the day, it’s all about money.